HunterEmbedded/inaxx-evaluation-rpi64/README.md

 Assumption is that git is installed and configured already.

 Build script is for Ubuntu 20.04 but with instructions on how to modify docker installation for other versions.
-The build can take over an hours as the filesystem is created.
+The build can take over an hour as the filesystem is created.
 Answer yes to each installation approval request.

 ## To build:
 The build script defaults to a RPi 4 build.
 To build for RPi3 change the value of variable PI_DEFCONFIG to bcmrpi3_defconfig.